In Memory of… Erin “Bug” Flatley, 1978 – 2002

 New this year, there are two award categories: U.S. Nurse, International Nurse, Sepsis Coordinator, and Student.
-Recognition will be given each year to two licensed nurses from the U.S. and one licensed nurse from anywhere on the globe who demonstrate excellence in their work and a commitment for improving outcomes among pediatric patients.
-Each honoree will receive a $2,500 award and be personally invited to the Sepsis Heroes event in New York City.
+Recognition will be given to two licensed nurses from the U.S. and one licensed nurse from anywhere on the globe who demonstrate excellence in their work and a commitment for improving outcomes among pediatric patients.
+Each honoree will receive a $2,500 award and be recognized at the Sepsis Heroes gala in New York City.
 In addition, the two U.S. recipients will be personally invited to attend Sepsis Heroes including one domestic flight and hotel stay, each.

 Erin Kay Flatley Spirit Award

 The award will recognize one organization or individual each year and will be presented at the annual Sepsis Heroes event in New York City.
 The Spirit Award recipient will be one that is effectively bringing Erin’s spirit to the fight against sepsis and selected by a panel of experts.
 Recipients receive a $5,000 award to further their work.